-The main facade of the church is oddly obscured by the Tyn School, opened in 1550 and with arched, stepped gables cheerfully incongruous with the Gothic towers behind them.
+The main facade of the church is oddly obscured by the Tyn School, opened in 1550.
+The arched, stepped gables are cheerfully incongruous with the church towers behind them.

 The church faces the town square, or Velke Namesti, as do these houses with Renaissance facades.
 The houses often have names: the one on the far left, from 1520, is the House of the Stone Lamb.

 Directly opposite the church is the old city hall.

 On the side of the old city hall there is a 15th century astronomical clock, showing the time, date, and more.